Deprecations

 }

-Note that only the root keys are transformed.
+Only the root keys are transformed.
 If the recurse property is set to true in the configuration, however, the result would instead become:

 {